Kanchenjunga Circuit Trek - 26 Days

 At Ghunsa, a Sherpa village, prayer flags, and gompas can be seen in plenty.
 Jannu and other unclimbed peaks can be seen from a monastery nearby.
 Kanchenjunga Circuit Trek Route will pass through the edge of the Kanchenjunga Glacier.
 After crossing the junction of Lhonak Glacier and the valley, you will come to an extraordinarily beautiful clearing with a magnificent landscape of unspeakable beauty where you will set camps for the day.
 Lhonaks exploration will continue for some days which includes going to Pangpema to view Kanchenjunga's north face.
 Slowly descending through Tortong, Yamphudim, Khebang, Phakholing, and Tharpu, you will reach Bhadrapur from where you will take a flight back to Kathmandu, which will conclude your Kanchenjunga Circuit Trek Itinerary successfully.

-We at Green Valley Nepal Treks and Research Hub are pleased to present our well-planned Kanchenjunga Circuit Trek Detailed Itinerary, which will give you an experience of a lifetime.
-Booking is now available for 2023 and 2024.
-Based on your time, budget, and endurance, we are willing to modify this package to meet your requirements.
-For more questions regarding the Kanchenjunga Circuit Trek Package Cost, please don't hesitate to contact us.
+We at Green Valley Nepal Treks and Research Hub are pleased to present our well-planned Kanchenjunga Circuit Trek Detailes Itinerary, which will give you an experience of a lifetime.
+Green Valley Nepal Treks open booking for 2024 and 2025 to Kanchenjunga.
+Based on your time, budget, and endurance, we are willing to modify Kanchenjunga Circuit Trek Itinerary to meet your requirements.
+For more questions regarding the Kanchenjunga Circuit Trek Itinereary and cost, please don't hesitate to contact us or WhatsApp

 Benefits of Kanchenjunga Circuit Trek Booking with us